Akhil-Tesla/C-Programming/README.md

         }

-for taking input we use scanf function to take input from user
+- For taking input we use scanf function to take input from user

     #include<stdio.h>